Orchestra London Canada: History

-Orchestra London Canada was a professional Canadian symphony orchestra based in London, Ontario.
-The orchestra was founded by conductor and violinist Bruce Sharpe in 1937 with the name the London Civic Symphony Orchestra.
-In 1957 the orchestra changed its name to the London Symphony Orchestra, and it adopted its current name in 1981.
+The current orchestra was founded by conductor and violinist Bruce Sharpe in 1937 with the name the London Civic Symphony Orchestra.

+With increased funding, the orchestra engaged Martin Boundy as music director in 1950, and he would remain in this position until 1969.
+In 1957, with increased numbers of professional players, the orchestra changed its name to the London Symphony Orchestra.